WHAKAMARU BATTERY ENERGY STORAGE SYSTEM.

 There is growth in renewable energy generation as New Zealand moves to a low carbon economy.
 But renewable energy like solar and wind are intermittent which means Battery Energy Storage Systems, which can be flicked on to supply power quickly, are important to manage winter peaks, and to make the national power grid resilient.
 Think of battery power as a quick start generator that can be used when solar, wind or hydro generation are not meeting demand.

-Have we spoken with local iwi?
+Have we spoken with the local community and iwi?

 Will construction or operation of the BESS have any environmental impact on the Waikato River?